Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Generating a Convex Hull of the Max Substructure

 \subsection{Convexification using a Disjunctive Formulation}

 The set $\conv(\chi)$ can alternatively be represented based on the lift-and-project technique that is widely used in the research of mixed integer programming~\citep{balas1998,stub2002_BC-0-1-mixed-conv-prog}.
 A tangent inequality is induced by a point $(U_0,\bs{v}_0)$ outside $\conv(\chi)$.
 We can construct a convex optimization problem to generate a tangent plane of $\conv(\chi)$ that separates $(U_0,\bs{v}_0)$ from $\conv(\chi)$.
 This is given in the following Proposition~\ref{prop:disj-prog}. \begin{proposition} Let $(U_0,\bs{v}_0)$ be any point outside $\emph{conv}(\chi)$.
-The following inequality is a tangent inequality of $\emph{conv}(\chi)$:
+Solving the following convex optimization problem to get an optimal solution $(U^*,\bs{v}^*,U^*_1,\bs{v}^*_1,U^*_2,\bs{v}^*_2)$: